Published and Accepted Papers

 “Colonial Legacy and Land Market Formality” (joint with Maisy Wong) Abstract

-2024, R&R, Journal of Urban Economics.
+2024, Revised and resubmitted, Journal of Urban Economics.

 We study the role of Dutch colonial institutions on urban development for the megacity of Jakarta, Indonesia.
-Using historical maps of Dutch settlements and a rich granular database, we implement a boundary discontinuity design comparing locations within 200 meters of Dutch boundaries.
-We find that historical Dutch areas today have significantly lower parcel density, are more likely to have formally registered parcels, and have more regular parcel layout, pointing to the importance of planning and mapping.
-Dutch settlements are also more likely to appear formal, as per a photographic index that ranks the appearance of neighborhoods.
-More broadly, Dutch areas are 11 percentage points more likely to have tall buildings (with more than 3 floors) and have 17 log points higher assessed land values.
-We consider channels such as natural advantage, direct Dutch investments, and land market institutions.
+Using historical maps of Dutch settlements and a rich granular database, we implement a boundary discontinuity design comparing locations on either side of Dutch boundaries.
+We find that historical Dutch areas today have significantly

 Invited conference presentations: 13th European Meeting of the Urban Economics Association, 7th Workshop on Urban Economics at IEB – Universitat de Barcelona, Urban Economics Workshop at NBER Summer Institute, Penn Development Research Initiative, Online Spatial and Urban Seminar, Harvard Cities and Development Conference, NEUDC, CURE, National Tax Association Conference, NBER Development Fall Program Meeting.